a-rahimi/procams/procams/index.md

 Navdy, Sony Xperia Touch, and Amazon Glow tackled domains that are already partially serviced by phones and tablets.
 Navdy competed directly with Google Maps running on a cell phone.
-Navdy had to provide enough value to compensate for its hardware cost, the time it took install it in a car (about 30 minutes), learning its user interface, and giving up on Google Map’s countless features.
+Navdy had to provide enough value to compensate for its hardware cost, the time it took to install it in a car (about 30 minutes), learning its user interface, and giving up on Google Map’s countless features.
 I don't think we managed to make Navdy so useful that it compensated for its setup cost and price.
 The Sony Xperia Touch ran Android, and I also personally